How to Get Non-Profit Mailing Privileges with USPS: A Guide to PS Form 3624

 crstblue

-• IRS letter of exemption from payment of federal income tax.
+2. IRS Exemption Letter: Proof of exemption from federal income tax.

 Non-Profit Organization Qualifications